What Safety Equipment Is on an Aircraft?

 Protective Breathing Units (PBU)

-PBUs are personal smoke hoods that protect crewmembers from smoke inhalation.
+PBUs are personal smoke hoods that protect crew members from smoke inhalation.
 Each PBU is in a bag with a tamper-proof seal.
-Once opened, the crewmember places the hood over their head and activates the oxygen cylinder inside.
+Once opened, the crew member places the hood over their head and activates the oxygen cylinder inside.

 Water Emergency Equipment

-In a water landing, passengers and crewmembers must deploy water flotation devices to remain safe until help arrives.
+In a water landing, passengers and crew members must deploy water flotation devices to remain safe until help arrives.

 • Life rafts: Most commonly found in wide-body international aircraft, life rafts are stored in the ceiling near the exits.
 Life rafts generally have survival kits that include signal flares, knives and covers to block the sun’s harmful rays.
 In some cases, the evacuation slide itself can even be used as a flotation device.